geowarin/geowarin.github.io/content/post/typescript-refactorings/index.md

 ## Conclusion

-Refactoring can dramatically increase your productivity by providing useful keybindings for sometimes complex code transformations.
+Refactoring can dramatically increase your productivity by providing useful keybindings for complex code transformations.

 They also give you full confidence that the resulting code will be 100% valid.

-Finally, while I showed you toy examples on a small scale, you can probably imagine how much time will be saved on larger scale refactorings!
+Finally, while I showed you examples on a small scale, you can probably imagine how much time will be saved on larger scale refactorings!

 Thanks to [horsty](https://horsty.fr/) for encouraging me to write this article.